dispatch

 ## Statusblock after each commit lands: tick[ ]→[x], incrementSub-tasks:, add tokens toTokens used:running totals, refreshWall-clock:andLast update:, recomputeETA:once ≥3 sub-tasks are done.
 This is what/hyperflow:statusreads for live progress.

-Dispatch one Writer (Sonnet) in parallel to synthesize per-batch learnings from all Worker outputs and the Reviewer's notes.
+Dispatch one Writer in parallel to synthesize per-batch learnings from all Worker outputs and the Reviewer's notes.
 The learnings are appended to the in-memory Learnings from prior batches context (injected at Step 2a of subsequent batches).
-Writer also checks off the batch in the task file.
+Writer also checks off the batch — in flat mode in the task file; in feature mode in the current phase's phase.md task roster (and writes durable learnings to that phase's decisions.md).

 The two activities (commits + learnings synthesis) run concurrently — the Writer synthesizes while commits land sequentially per the commit cadence arg.

-After Step 2d, print a one-line status update — "Batch 1 done · 9/36 sub-tasks · next: B2 deps" — then proceed to the next batch immediately in auto mode.
+After Step 2d, print a one-line status update — "Batch 1 done · 9/36 sub-tasks · next: B2 deps" — then proceed to the next batch immediately.
 Per DOCTRINE rule 8, "transparency checkpoints" / "midway sanity checks" / "scope re-confirmations" / "cost heads-ups" are banned.
-The only inter-batch gates are: (a) chain-mode=manual → pause and ask before the next batch fires; (b) SECURITY_VIOLATION → hard halt; (c) ESCALATE: crossing the irreversibility boundary → fire the escalation gate per escalation.md.
+The only inter-batch gates are: (a) SECURITY_VIOLATION → hard halt; (b) ESCALATE: crossing the irreversibility boundary → fire the escalation gate per escalation.md.
 If none apply, the next batch fires immediately.

 Step 3 — Final Integration Review